45gfg9/45gfg9/README.md

 A student, teen, software and hardware tinkerer, far from pro.
 Want to be a full stack dev!

-If my code got you vomit, I'm deeply sorry.
+If my code gets you vomit, I'm deeply sorry.

 Reach me at:
 * 45gfg9@45gfg9.net